knightjoel/acme-tiny-cron-renew/README.md

 Encrypt](https://letsencrypt.org/) certificates.

 - Runs automatically via a cron job
-- Runs as a non-root user
+- Drops privileges to a non-root user for doing the actual renewal operation
+- Uses root privileges only for installing the renewed, validated certificate
 - Installs a complete certificate bundle which includes the domain's certificate, the Let's Encrypt intermediate certificate and the ISRG cross-signing root certificate